-Dependency injection introduces additional complexity and requirements that might not be appropriate or useful to small apps.
-If a class does not have any dependencies, or is not a dependency for other types, it might not make sense to put it in the container.
-In addition, if a class has a single set of dependencies that are integral to the type and will never change, it might not make sense to put it in the container.
+Dependency injection introduces additional complexity and requirements that may not be appropriate or useful to small apps.

+If a class does not have any dependencies, or is not a dependency for other types, it may not make sense to put it in the container.

+If a class has a single set of dependencies that are integral to the type and will never change, it may not make sense to put it in the container.